Silas Bent: Career

-Bent's most famous work is Ballyhoo (1927), a critical survey of newspaper practices; he also wrote Strange Bedfellows (1928), a book on contemporary political leaders; a biography of Justice Oliver Wendell Holmes, Jr., and Buchanan of the Press (Vanguard Press, 1932), a novel about a reporter's career set in St. Louis.
+Bent's most famous work is Ballyhoo: The Voice of the Press (1927), a critical survey of newspaper practices; he also wrote Strange Bedfellows (1928), a book on contemporary political leaders; Justice Oliver Wendell Holmes: A Biography (The Vanguard Press, 1932); and Buchanan of "The Press", a Novel (The Vanguard Press, 1932), a novel about a reporter's career set in St. Louis.
 He died in 1945 and is buried in Bowling Green, Kentucky.